Tagging Instructions: What You Need to Know

 GAMES AND PUZZLES

 - Games and boxed puzzles should be COMPLETE and taped closed.
+If you use the standard tag, we ask that you use blue painters tape to attach the tag.

 - Larger wooden-type puzzles that have no box should be wrapped securely in clear plastic wrap to keep the pieces intact.
 Saran kitchen wrap works if it is then secured with clear packing tape around it.

-LARGE TOYS AND FURNITURE
+LARGE TOYS, INFANT GEAR AND FURNITURE

 - These are high demand items!